h-enk/henkverlinde.com/content/blog/customizing-build-scripts/index.md

 ---
 title: "Customizing build scripts"
-description: "In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts.
-This is the third post of the series."
+description: "This is the third post of the series Using npm with Hugo.
+In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts."
-excerpt: "In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts.
-This is the <em>third</em> post of the series."
+excerpt: "This is the <em>third</em> post of the series <em>Using npm with Hugo</em>.
+In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts."
 date: 2021-02-10T15:55:56+01:00
 lastmod: 2021-02-10T15:55:56+01:00
 draft: false
 weight: 50
 images: []
-categories: ["Tools", "Guides"]
+categories: ["Guides"]
-series: ["Master npm with Hugo"]
+series: ["Using npm with Hugo"]
-tags: ["Hugo", "Node.js", "npm", "Hyas"]
+tags: ["Hugo", "Nodejs", "npm"]
+authors: ["Henk Verlinde"]
 ---

-In the [second post]({{< ref "master-npm-with-hugo-managing-dependencies" >}}) of the series, I showed you that Hugo itself can be seen as a dependency of your project, and that a starter theme provides you with full control over your dependencies and gives you the possibility to customize build scripts.
+In the [second post]({{< ref "managing-dependencies" >}}) of the series, I showed you that Hugo itself can be seen as a dependency of your project, and that a starter theme provides you with full control over your dependencies and gives you the possibility to customize build scripts.

 We also extended our basic example with a local Hugo install, a Hugo project structure, and a starter theme structure.